itzAvhi/ask/README.md

 ```
 echo "export GROQ_API_KEY='your_key'" >> ~/.zshrc && source ~/.zshrc
 ```
+*Note: you see 'your api key' placeholder. replace it with your acctual api key*
 ---
 # Configuration
 The first time you run the tool, it will automatically startup the setup